$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Flavor invariants: class-blind versus class-sensitive

-This section develops a basis-invariant diagnostic set that separates the $m_\nu$-preserving classes introduced in Sec.~\ref{sec:classification}.
+This section develops a basis-invariant diagnostic set that separates the $m_\nu$-preserving classes introduced in Section~\ref{sec:classification}.
 We work with the weak-basis transformations summarized in Eq.~\eqref{eq:WBT} and use the Hermitian combinations $h_\nu=m_\nu m_\nu^\dagger$, $H_D=m_D^\dagger m_D$, and $X=M_R^\dagger M_R$ \citep{Branco(2005),Jianlong(2022),Jianlong(2021)}.
-All statements below are independent of any seesaw expansion and rely only on exact block diagonalization.
+All statements below are independent of any seesaw expansion and rely only on exact tree-level matching.

 \begin{Lemma} Under a weak-basis transformation with unitary $W_L,W_R$, the light-neutrino matrix transforms as

 \end{Lemma}

 \begin{proof} From Eq.~\eqref{eq:WBT}, $m_D\to W_L m_D W_R^\dagger$ and $M_R^{-1}\to W_R M_R^{-1} W_R^{T}$.
 Therefore $m_\nu'=-W_L m_D W_R^\dagger W_R M_R^{-1} W_R^{T} (W_L m_D W_R^\dagger)^{T} = W_L (-m_D M_R^{-1} m_D^{T}) W_L^{T} = W_L m_\nu W_L^{T}$, and the statement for $h_\nu$ follows. \end{proof}